-Renovation Cost in Singapore (2026): The Real Cash Shock After You Buy
+Renovation Cost in Singapore (2026): Realistic Budgets, Hidden Items, and Cash Shock Planning

 Renovation is usually the first post-purchase shock.
 It’s not “nice to have” — it’s the practical step that turns a unit into a livable asset.
 The problem is that renovation spend is often underestimated and poorly timed, creating a liquidity squeeze right after you’ve already paid BSD, downpayment, and legal fees.